-CYNTHIA M. CRAIG, Esq., joined Blume Forte as 'of counsel' on April 1, 2004.
-A New Jersey attorney since 1979, Ms. Craig had maintained a solo practice in which she represented plaintiffs in all types of personal injury claims, including medical malpractice, automobile accidents, fall down and products liability cases.
-Ms. Craig has written and lectured extensively in all areas of personal injury and medical malpractice law and is considered one of the state's leading authorities on issues of automobile insurance law.
-She co-authored the treatise, New Jersey Auto Insurance Law, now in its 15th edition, and has been cited as authoritative in more than fifty reported decisions of New Jersey state and federal courts.
+CYNTHIA M. CRAIG, Esq. joined Blume Forte as “of counsel” on April 1, 2004.
+A New Jersey attorney since 1979, Ms. Craig had maintained a solo practice in which she represented plaintiffs in all types of personal injury claims, including medical malpractice, automobile accidents, fall down, and product liability cases.
+Ms. Craig has written and lectured extensively in all areas of personal injury and medical malpractice law and is considered one of the state’s leading authorities on issues of automobile insurance law.
+She co-authored the treatise New Jersey Auto Insurance Law, now in its 15th edition, and has been cited as authoritative in more than 50 reported decisions of New Jersey state and federal courts.

-Cynthia Craig has been recognized by the Bar Register of Preeminent Lawyers, which is limited to only the most distinguished law practices: those that have achieved the AV rating in the Martindale-Hubbell law directory.
+Cynthia Craig has been recognized by the Bar Register of Preeminent Lawyers, which is limited to only the most distinguished law practices: those that have achieved the AV-rating in the Martindale-Hubbell law directory.
 She has been honored by the Association of Trial Lawyers of America for her outstanding pro bono service to individuals and families who sought compensation under the September 11 Victim Compensation Fund.
-She was also honored by the Association of Trial Lawyers of New Jersey for her advocacy on behalf of all injured auto accident victims which led to the successful resolution of the DiProspero case in the New Jersey Supreme Court.
-In 2005 she was named by the New Jersey Law Journal as one of 50 outstanding women and minority attorneys in New Jersey.
+She was also honored by the Association of Trial Lawyers of New Jersey for her advocacy on behalf of all injured auto accident victims, including her role in the successful resolution of the DiProspero case in the New Jersey Supreme Court.
+In 2005, she was named by the New Jersey Law Journal as one of 50 outstanding women and minority attorneys in New Jersey.

-Ms. Craig received her bachelor's degree magna cum laude in 1973 from Dickinson College, where she completed her undergraduate degree in 2 ½ years.
+Ms. Craig received her bachelor’s degree magna cum laude in 1973 from Dickinson College, where she completed her undergraduate degree in 2 ½ years.
 She received her Juris Doctor degree in 1979 from Georgetown University Law Center in Washington, D.C.
-She is admitted to the Bars of the State of New Jersey, the Federal District Courts for New Jersey, the Southern District of New York and the Eastern District of New York, and the United States Court of Claims.
-She is a member of the Association of the Trial Lawyers of New Jersey and the New Jersey State and Essex County Bar Associations.
+She is admitted to the Bars of the State of New Jersey, the Federal District Courts for New Jersey, the Southern District of New York, the Eastern District of New York, and the United States Court of Claims.
+She is a member of the Association of the Trial Lawyers of New Jersey, the New Jersey State Bar Association, and the Essex County Bar Association.

-In 2005, Ms. Craig completed the second of two four year terms on the New Jersey Supreme Court Ethics Committee, her last year as Chair of District VB.
+In 2005, Ms. Craig completed the second of two four-year terms on the New Jersey Supreme Court Ethics Committee.
+This was her last year as Chair of District VB.
 The District Ethics Committees investigate and, where warranted, prosecute complaints against New Jersey attorneys for violations of the Rules of Professional Ethics.